yammer/tenacity/README.md

 Earlier we saw:

     public class AlwaysSucceed extends TenacityCommand<String> {
-        public AlwaysSucceed(TenacityPropertyStore tenacityPropertyStore) {
+        public AlwaysSucceed() {
-            super("ExampleGroup", tenacityPropertyStore, DependencyKey.ALWAYS_SUCCEED);
+            super(DependencyKey.ALWAYS_SUCCEED);
         }
         ...
     }

 The arguments are:

-1. `commandGroupKey`: This allows for a grouping mechanism for `commandKey`.
-At the moment this is not used, but it might have future uses, so don't completely ignore it.
-2. `tenacityPropertyStore`: this is used internally to select which configuration to use based off the 3rd argument.
-3. `commandKey`: This creates a circuit-breaker, threadpool, and also the identifier that will be used in dashboards.
+1. `commandKey`: This creates a circuit-breaker, threadpool, and also the identifier that will be used in dashboards.
 This should be your implementation of the `TenacityProperyKey` interface.

-It is possible to create multiple circuit-breakers that leverage a single threadpool, but for brevity and simplicity that is left out of the documentation.
+It is possible to create multiple circuit-breakers that leverage a single threadpool, but for simplicity we are not allowing that type of configuration.
-There is another constructor that allows for separate `commandKey` and `threadpoolKey` for that functionality.
-We have not found the need for this case with our use cases with Tenacity so far.

 Recommended Use
 ---------------